 Foreign policy and defense

-Based on geographical map from Digopaul, Guyana is a nation in South America.
+Guyana is a nation in South America.
 Its capital city is Georgetown.
 The English-speaking Guyana is in many ways closer to the Caribbean than South America and also has close contacts with other Commonwealth countries, which bring together Britain and the former British colonies.

 In 1967, a year after independence, Guyana, together with Antigua and Barbuda and Barbados, formed a free trade area that became the foundation of the Caribbean (Caricom) community headquartered in Georgetown.
 Guyana was also a member of the South American cooperative organization Unasur but joined the new Prosur in 2019.